jondkelley/eco_aprs_weather/docs/configuration.md

 barometer = absolute
 ```

+*NOTE 1: You don't have to copy and use every option above, this just documents all the available optons!* Remember, this app works with ZERO config. *Don't define options or features you don't want or need!*

-*NOTE 1: All section names, for example `[General]` should only be listed once with associated settings underneath.
+*NOTE 2: All section names, for example `[General]` should only be listed once with associated settings underneath.
 If you have duplicate section names, things may not work as expected.
 Confusion may result.*

 #### Custom Sensor Mappings